Stephenson, Mary M.D.

 In 2004, Dr. Stephenson moved to Chicago from the University of British Columbia in Vancouver, Canada, to establish the largest Recurrent Pregnancy Loss program in North America.

-Since 2005, she has been recognized as one of the Best Doctors in America®.
 In 2011, Dr. Stephenson completed the prestigious Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) program for senior academic women.
-In July 2012, she assumed the position of Department Head of Obstetrics and Gynecology at the University of Illinois at Chicago, and, in 2013, the UIH Recurrent Pregnancy Loss Program will open.
+In July 2012, she assumed the position of Department Head of Obstetrics and Gynecology at the University of Illinois at Chicago, and, in 2013, the University of Illinois Recurrent Pregnancy Loss Program opened.

 - Board Certification: Reproductive Endocrinology and Infertility